dfinity/portal/docs/tutorials/developer-journey/level-0/06-intro-dfx.md

 When creating new projects with `dfx`, only alphanumeric characters and underscores should be used.
 This is to assure that project names are valid within Motoko, JavaScript, and other contexts.
 :::

-This command will create a new project directory called `developer-journey` that contains the project's default template files and a new git repository for your project.
+This command will create a new project directory called `hello_world` that contains the project's default template files and a new git repository for your project.

 ### Step 3: Then, navigate into the project's directory with the command:

 ```
-cd developer_journey
+cd hello_world
 ```

 ## Exploring the default project structure